francishzq/Project-STAT331/README.md

 The file named `Final-Project.pdf` is the final draft of the project; however, readers can download the Rmarkdown file `Final-Project.Rmd` (along with the dataset `chds_births.csv`) and compile it to get the `.pdf` file.
 The file `R code` contains all R codes used for this project and can also be found in the Appendix of the project.

-We tried our best to apply the knowledge and use the technique that we had learned from the course; however, there